-- Include a prepaid phone calling card to use to call the emergency contact.
-Identify landline phones.
-Emergency landlines are located within each residential area.
+- Identify landline phones.
+Emergency landlines are located within each residence hall at UVA.

-Ready.gov provides a simple template to help you record your communications plan at www.ready.gov/make-a-plan.
+Ready.gov provides a simple template to help you record your plan at www.ready.gov/make-a-plan.

 Accurate information about impending or actual threats or emergencies can literally mean the difference between life and death.

 Emergency Notification: The University employs a range of technologies to help alert the community to emergency situations as quickly as possible.
-Emergency alerts are reserved for critical incidents that pose an imminent threat to the health and safety of the UVA community.
-Your student may be alerted in several ways:
+Emergency alerts are reserved for critical incidents that pose a threat to lives and property within the UVA community.
+Depending on the situation, your student may be alerted in several ways:

 Key staff and student leaders, such as the Resident Staff, also will be equipped to communicate directly with students.
 All available forms of communication will be used to convey needed information to students.

-To keep parents informed, the vice president and chief student affairs officer will communicate with you on health and emergency issues.
+To keep parents informed, the vice president and chief student affairs officer will communicate with parents on health and emergency issues.

 After Move-In Day, each residence hall holds an orientation period, which includes a discussion of emergency preparedness and safety topics.